bennettslin/yearlings_bobtail_app/tempThingsToRemember copy.md

 Make Bennett and Odin wear past (or present?) colours Make snowglobe actors wear past, present, and future colours Hubcap reflections on go-karts
+Make ocean bottom near more distant
+Different colours for houses and buildings